MattLaurie/speech-recorder/README.md

 This module is used for speech recognition in [Serenade](https://serenade.ai).
 Serenade enables you to write code through natural speech, rather than typing.

+## Fork

+* Temporarily remove Silero until there is an onnx version that works on Mac M1
+* Add a callback to stop to wait for the microphone device to flush the contents

 ## Installation

 speech-recorder has been tested on Windows 10, macOS 10.14+, and Ubuntu 18.04+ (and may work on other platforms as well).